ioggstream/papers/oas-semantic-context/OAS-semantic-context.md

     will show all class properties

-# Hypothesis 2 - Annotate OAS and json-schemas referencing
+# Hypothesis 2 - Annotate OAS and JSON Schemas referencing semantic assets
-semantic assets

 Every object / property is annotated according to a specific vocabulary.
-A couple of vocabulary proposals are [*[SOAS]*](http://www.intelligence.tuc.gr/~petrakis/publications/SOAS4.pdf) using annotations like: x-refersTo, x-kindOf or [*[JLD]*](https://www.w3.org/ns/json-ld) .
+A couple of vocabulary proposals are [*[SOAS]*](http://www.intelligence.tuc.gr/~petrakis/publications/SOAS4.pdf) using annotations like: `x-refersTo`, `x-kindOf` or [JLD] [*[JLD]*](https://www.w3.org/ns/json-ld) .

-This EU document (2018)[* Deliverable 3.2.c: Semantic Interoperability Design for Smart Object Platforms and Services*](https://ec.europa.eu/research/participants/documents/downloadPublic?documentIds=080166e5bca75de2&appId=PPGMS) has a similar approach using the "rdfAnnotation" keyword in json-schema
+This EU document (2018)[* Deliverable 3.2.c: Semantic Interoperability Design for Smart Object Platforms and Services*](https://ec.europa.eu/research/participants/documents/downloadPublic?documentIds=080166e5bca75de2&appId=PPGMS) has a similar approach using the "rdfAnnotation" keyword in JSON Schema

 ### Example 1: x-refersTo annotations